Connect to Your CodeRed Database#

 For enhanced security, database passwords are automatically rotated every time your app is deployed.
 This password is therefore temporary and should never be stored or used in code.

-Step 3: Connect to the Database via Command Line#
+Step 3: Connect to the Database via Terminal#

-The CodeRed Dashboard Database tab also provides a command line snippet which can be copy/pasted to connect directly to your database.
+The CodeRed Dashboard Database tab also provides a command line snippet which can be copy/pasted into your terminal.
 Enter the password from Step 2 above when prompted.

 All database connections require SSL (TLS).
 Modern versions of MySQL and PostgreSQL clients attempt to connect over SSL by default, however older versions or other tools may require an --ssl-mode or sslmode flag.